awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-aggregate.md

 You can also see specific inventory details by aggregating on a data type\.
 For example, the AWS:InstanceInformation inventory type collects operating system platform information with the `Platform` data type\.
 By aggregating data on the `Platform` data type, you can quickly see how many instances are running Windows, how many are running Linux, and how many are running macOS\.

-The procedures in this section describe how to view aggregated counts of inventory data by using the AWS CLI\.
+The procedures in this section describe how to view aggregated counts of inventory data by using the AWS Command Line Interface \(AWS CLI\)\.
 You can also view pre\-configured aggregated counts in the AWS Systems Manager console on the **Inventory** page\.
 These pre\-configured dashboards are called *Inventory Insights* and they offer one\-click remediation of your inventory configuration issues\.

 Note the following important details about aggregation counts of inventory data:
 + Systems Manager Inventory stores inventory data for 30 days\.
 This means that aggregated counts of inventory include all data collected during the last 30 days\.